gyanaggarwal/erlang_raft/readme_test.txt

 INITIAL_NODES      : sname of the nodes that participate in the first test case

+SET_STATE_ON_FAIURE: If this value is set to true and if a test case fails then it sets the
+                     state of RAFT cluster to the final state of previous successful test case.

 SLEEP_TIME         : this time is given in milliseconds, if a Leader Election happens because
                      of Config Change, it needs to wait for Leader Election process to complete before it can proceed further testing